oktadev/okta-blog/_source/_posts/2020-09-14-deno-with-auth.md

 image: "blog/first-deno-with-auth/social-image.png"
 type: conversion
 changelog:
-  - 2021-12-07: Updated GitHub repo with dependency updates and post to use Okta CLI.
-You can see the changes in the [example app on GitHub](https://github.com/oktadev/okta-deno-auth-example/pull/2).
-Changes to this article can be viewed in [oktadev/okta-blog#???](https://github.com/oktadev/okta-blog/pull/???).
+  - 2021-12-010: Updated GitHub repo and blog post with dependency updates.
+You can see the changes in the [example app on GitHub](https://github.com/oktadev/okta-deno-auth-example/pull/3).
+Changes to this article can be viewed in [oktadev/okta-blog#991](https://github.com/oktadev/okta-blog/pull/991).
 ---
 ---